 - Prepaid cards are not widely accepted as a form of payment

 Just like credit and debit cards, prepaid cards require a payment processor such as Visa for it to work.
-Visa Prepaid Cards are accepted in 40 million locations around the world – in-store, online and ATMs.
-There are only a few places where prepaid cards may not be accepted, such as Pay at the Pump for Vasco Pay.
+Visa prepaid cards are accepted in 40 million locations around the world – in-store, online and ATMs.
+With Vasco Pay, you can tap and pay the cards at a payment terminal or add your card to your Google or Apple wallet.
+There are only a few places where prepaid cards may not be accepted, such as Pay at the Pump or certain subscription websites.

 - Only unbanked people use prepaid cards